 To codify knowledge - that combination of experience and education used to assess any given risk - we need to first think of it as data.
 Data are all the facts that construct and help build information.
 Each individual fact is called a datum.

-A commercial insurance submission, for example, is comprised of a number of specialized and specific datum.
+A commercial lines submission, for example, is comprised of several specialized and specific datum.
 Type of wall construction.
 Fire protection.
 Electrical.
 The list goes on.

 The benefit of using a singular language that is accepted by all parties is that it creates consistency at every interaction.
 It removes the need to interpret information at any step of the process.